 What your report means

-The CIC-designated organization will give you an original ECA report that will tell you:
+The IRCC-designated organization will give you an original ECA report that will tell you:

 - whether your foreign credentials are valid; and